Mesotherapy – Dermal Fillers with Hyaluronic Pen

 What are the expected results?

-Mesotherapy with hyaluronic is a practical, non-surgical treatment that significantly improves the skin's texture, the fine wrinkles in the face area, and acne scars.
-For the treatment to be effective and have permanent results, at least three consecutive therapies must be done even though effectiveness is clinically apparent from the first session.
+Mesotherapy with hyaluronic is an experimental, non-surgical treatment that significantly improves the skin's texture, the fine wrinkles in the face area, and acne scars.
+For the treatment to be effective and have permanent results, at least three consecutive therapies must be issued even though effectiveness is clinically apparent from the first session.
 After the first session, patients have a more youthful appearance; the face feels renewed as fine wrinkles get reduced, and scars become less prominent.
 Sessions usually occur every 3-4 weeks, but this can vary according to the condition, quality of the skin, age, gender, location, and extent of the situation.
 Hyaluronic acid mesotherapy is not an alternative for Botox or facelift.
 During treatment with hyaluronic acid mesotherapy, it is crucial to increase water intake consumption, follow a healthy diet, and abstain from smoking.
-The average treatment effects can be seen to last long from 3-7 months depending on the kind of area treated, age and lifestyle factors.
+The average treatment effects can be seen by client’s to last long from 3-7 months depending on the kind of area treated, age and lifestyle factors.

 How is mesotherapy using hyaluronic pen performed?